ambercaravalho/homelab/README.md

 My personal HomeLab configuration.
 A collection of scripts, configs, and container orchestration for running services on macOS.

-_This repo will likely always be in progress and should never be taken very seriously_ 🏠
+_This repo will likely always be in progress and should never be taken seriously._ 🏠

 > Will things work in your environment?
 Will I ever start using proper CI/CD pipelines?
 Will I accidentally expose a secret here eventually? _Who knows?!_ That's the fun of it.